To Promote Diversity

 Supporting Work-Life Balance

-Enhancing systems and creating an atmosphere that allows employees to use them
+Enhancing systems and creating an atmosphere that encourages the utilization of them

-BIL provides employees with various systems to support their work-life balance, including a flextime system, childcare leave, family-care leave, a short-time working system, and nursing care leave, so that they can continue working vigorously with no anxiety.
+BIL has established various systems to support the work-life balance of its employees, including flextime, childcare or family-care leave, short-time working, and nursing care leave systems, so that they can continue working vigorously with no anxiety.

-In FY2016, BIL held a cancer seminar for women in order to help female employees have accurate cancer knowledge and continue to work vigorously for long years, and also launched "Career Community," which is composed of theme-based discussion meetings between female employees and their senior colleagues in the company.
-These were held during work hours so that employees were able to attend more easily.
+In FY2016, BIL held a cancer seminar for women in order to help female employees have accurate cancer knowledge and continue to work vigorously for long years, and also launched the "Career Community," composed of theme-based round-table talks by BIL's senior employees.
+These were held during work hours to allow employees to attend easily.

 - The numbers in the parentheses indicate those of male employees